slin63/swap-watch/README.md

         - The password for your sender email.
     "receiver_email": "your_email@gmail.com",
         - The address you want the notifications sent to.
-    "email_notifications": true
+    "email_notifications": false
-        - Whether or not to receive email notifications
+        - Whether or not to receive email notifications.
+You can leave this false if you don't want to provide any email credentials.
 ```
 ```
 "queries": {
-    "limit": 5,
+    "limit": 25,
         - How many new posts to scrape at a time.
     "subreddits": [
         "ULGearTrade",